Source of Stem Cells

 Other advantages include:

-- Ability to transplant across increased genetic (HLA) disparity between donor and recipient.
+- Ability to transplant across increased genetic (HLA) disparity between donor and recipient

-- Lower infection risk to the recipient.
+- Lower infection risk to the recipient

 - Quick turnaround time (1-2 weeks) to acquire the stem cells

-- No risk to the donor.
+- No risk to the donor

-More commonly used in pediatric transplant.
+Umbilical cord blood transplants are most commonly used in pediatric transplant.

 Efforts to increase the number of HSCs by combining two cords (“double cord transplants”) is becoming more accepted in adult and pediatric oncology.